 A 10-mile long path along US 183/183 Toll between US 290 and SH 71

-Along the trail, users will find pedestrian bridges, extensive landscaping, and trailheads with exercise equipment, picnic tables, and extensive landscaping for the community to enjoy.
+Along the trail, users will find pedestrian bridges, extensive landscaping, and trailheads with exercise equipment, picnic tables, and more for the community to enjoy.
 The trailheads are located at 51st Street and Levander Loop at the Colorado River.
 In addition, there is a pocket park at the northwestern corner of US 183 and Martin Luther King Jr. Boulevard/FM 969, the community had dubbed, “Freedom Park.”